 - Ease of installation and maintenance

-Ease of installation and maintenance
+Ease of Installation and Maintenance

 For this point, the PBX system is a bit underwhelming as it only provides enough functionality to the table to be productive under the business setting.
 But it does not mean it is short of having any features at all.
-Some PBX providers offer, Mobility & BYOD features with Switch Connect WorkTime, Concierge feature, Contact Center, automatically move a call from the mobile-to-fixed phone, and even call recording.
+Further, some PBX providers offer, Mobility & BYOD features with Switch Connect WorkTime, Concierge feature, Contact Center, automatically move a call from the mobile-to-fixed phone, and even call recording.

 When this happens, a PBX system is still pretty much operational as it doesn’t reliant on electricity to operate.
-With this, you can still operate and even use this system to call for help or extend one, if needed.
+With this, you can still operate and even use this system to call for help or extend one if needed.